 1989 B.A., University of Saskatchewan, Saskatoon

-2006 Visiting Research Professor, Institute for the Study of the Americas, University of London
+2006 Visiting Scholar, Institute for the Study of the Americas, University of London

 British Cultural Influence in the Independence era